what we’ve discovered

 Stacks uses a unique architecture that can also be considered a sidechain to the Bitcoin blockchain.
 Similar to RSK, this setup allows developers to build dApps without compromising the security or decentralization of the Bitcoin blockchain.
 The sidechain is secured through a consensus mechanism known as Proof of Transfer (PoX), which gives Stacks users the possibility to earn bitcoin rewards for participating and securing Stack’s consensus.

-Stacks has been used to build dozens of decentralized applications such as the Bitcoin NFT marketplace and BNS, a decentralized domain name system.
+Stacks has been used to build dozens of decentralized applications such as Bitcoin NFT marketplaces and BNS, a decentralized domain name system.

 With Taproot Assets, users can issue digital assets as fungible currencies like stablecoins (tokenized USD) or non-fungible tokens (NFTs) like collectibles.
 These assets are stored on the Lightning Network, providing users with fast and cost-effective transactions.